What We Do

 You share your accessibility goals, questions, and needs

-We build a diverse group of testers with a range of disabilities to take part in the testing
+We build a diverse group of testers with a range of disabilities to take part in the user experience studies.

 WID researchers observe and highlight areas in which users really struggle to complete assigned tasks